mahshidhdi/android-sdk/docs/guide/structure.md

 # Project Structure

-The Pushe code base is comprised of a `core` module and several separate modules (Pushe Service Modules) each implementing a service provided by Pushe.
+The Hengam code base is comprised of a `core` module and several separate modules (Hengam Service Modules) each implementing a service provided by Hengam.
 The service modules include modules such as the `notification` module which implements showing notifications and handling different notification actions, the `analytics` module which sends app usage analytics and other such modules.
 All service modules are dependent on the `core` module.

 The `core` module contains a messaging framework which is used by itself and other modules for communicating with the server.
-The main idea is that the `core` module is mandatory and should be included as a dependency by any app which wishes to use Pushe.
+The main idea is that the `core` module is mandatory and should be included as a dependency by any app which wishes to use Hengam.
 However, by itself it provides no useful functionality to the user.
 All other modules are optional and could be included to provide different functionality.

 For the sake of consistency, there are certain structures and guidelines which the service modules should follow.
 This section aims at explaining these guidelines.